 I sat quietly, chatting with the revelers assembled.
 After about 40 minutes of pleasantries, I heard a loud thud and clanging noise at the exact moment I suffered a mighty blow to my head.

-"Are you okay?" my wife asked, making a mental note to give Goodwill my entire wardrobe and plush toys.
+A heavy, wrought iron candle holder had vibrated itself off of the shelf two feet above and toppled down into my flesh."Are you okay?" my wife asked, making a mental note to give Goodwill my entire wardrobe and plush toys.

 "Oww. $#!*," I exhaled, clutching a batch of scalp.